lw8192/Red-Team-Dev/C/Kernel_Programming.md

 Kernel vs user mode programming: working with low level existing OS / hardware abstractions and services instead of high level application ones.
 Computer time and memory might have more restrictions.
 Kernel level APIs: most have C interfaces, no C++ runtime in the kernel.

 EPROCESS: kernel representation of a process object, info on a process running on a system.
 At fixed offset from other elements, which changes based on the OS build / version.
 GS[0x188] - KTHREAD of the process itself.
 Can save in R9 register for later usage.
-PsGetCurrentProcess() - get EPROCESS
+PsGetCurrentProcess() - get EPROCESS of current proc.
+PsLookupProcessByProcessId() - get EPROCESS of a different process.
 EPROCESS members:
 - ActiveProcessLinks: doubly linked list of the current processes
-- Token: process access token
+- Token: process access token.
+PsReferencePrimaryToken(PEPROCESS) - get pointer to token member of an EPROCESS struct.

 ## Kernel Programming Setup
 Driver signing: needs to be signed so driver loads.
 Can turn on test signing for dev purposes.